170) Jesus Accepted Gentiles Into The Assembly Of Faith – Acts 15

 • Jesus saith unto her, Woman,

-I am 100% not being sacrilegious when I insist that what this woman who was despised and rejected of men heard in the totality of verbage, rhythm, rate, prosody and cadence when this gentle man with the kindest eyes she had ever looked into called her “Woman” can only be expressed through Peter and Gordon’s love song “Woman”.
+I am 100% not being sacrilegious when I insist that what this woman who was despised and rejected of men heard in the totality of verbiage, rhythm, rate, prosody and cadence when this gentle man with the kindest eyes she had ever looked into called her “Woman” can only be expressed through Peter and Gordon’s love song “Woman”.

 She was used to being called “Bitch!, Slut!, Whore!” but not “Woman, Wife, even My lady“.